arobson/consequent/README.md

  * store events
  * retrieve events for an actor since an event id
+ * retrieve an event stream for an actor since an event id
- * store event packs
+ * store event packs (optional)
- * retreive, unpack and merge event packs
+ * retreive, unpack and merge event packs (optional)

 ### API
+> Note: event pack method implementation is optional partially due to how difficult it may be for some database technologies to work efficiently with large binary blobs.

 #### create( actorType )
 Creates an eventStore instance for a specific type of actor.

 #### getEventsFor( actorId, lastEventId )
 Retrieve events for the `actorId` that occurred since the `lastEventId`.

+#### getEventStreamFor( actorId, since, filter )
+> **IMPORTANT**: Events returned in the stream must already be ordered

+Should return an event emitter.
+The emitter should raise a { type: `streamComplete` } event after all events have been emitted.

 #### getEventPackFor( actorId, vectorClock )
 Fetch and unpack events that were stored when the snapshot identified by `actorId` and `vectorClock` was created.